runemalm/codius-cli/README.md

 ## Compatibility

-Codius is built to work with existing projects that use [OpenDDD.NET](https://www.openddd.net).

-It analyzes your current codebase, understands the domain model, and applies changes directly — no need to start from scratch.
-Whether you’re adding new aggregates or evolving existing ones, Codius helps you move faster without breaking structure.
+Codius is designed for projects built with [OpenDDD.NET](https://www.openddd.net) — an opinionated framework for Domain-Driven Design in .NET.

+It works directly on your existing codebase, generating and modifying code according to OpenDDD.NET’s conventions.
+Whether you’re evolving your domain model or adding new building blocks, Codius helps you stay consistent and productive within the framework’s structure.

 ---